Materials and Techniques in Early Netherlandish Painting,

 Main course components:

-The course consists of introductions, lectures, seminars, and an excursion.
+The course consists of introductions, lectures, and seminars with student presentations.
 It will be taught in English; papers and presentations must be delivered in English.
-NB: Because of its intensive nature, several readings will have to be completed before the course commences.
-The readings will be announced before April 1.
+Please note that because of the intensive nature of the course, several readings will have to be completed before the course commences.
+The readings will be announced by April 1.

 Participation in the OSK/RU course ‘Materials & Techniques in Early Netherlandish Painting’ is open to all students enrolled in a Research Master Program or PhD program at a Dutch University.
-The number of participants is limited to 8.
-ResMA students have precedence over PhD candidates.
-Deadline for application is March 1st 2021.
-Students will be informed about admittance no later than March 10, 2021.
+The number of OSK participants is limited to 6.
+Generally, ResMA students will have precedence over PhD candidates.
+Deadline for application is March 1, 2021.
+Students will be informed about admittance no later than March 10, 2021, and will receive their readings by April 1, 2021.

 5 EC, to receive after delivering a successful paper and participation.
 Students have to check with their home university themselves whether the transfer of credits for this course is accepted.
 OSK will provide a testimonial of workload and EC.